Club Reps: Main series

 As with series 1, series 2 (Club Reps: The Workers) is also in Faliraki, although this time the series looks at individual people working in the resort.
 Some of the main people featured include: Lee from series 1 returns as he has left Club 18–30, Andy King, Stacey, and Charmaine.

 In series 3, the show moved to Playa del Inglés in Gran Canaria.
 This series was similar to the first, as it followed the everyday working life of the small team of Club 18-30 reps there.
 Some of the main people featured include: Area controller Ash, Senior rep Max, Admin girl Syreeta, Rep Lou, and Rep Johnny Hormone.

-Each series contained 10 episodes, totaling 30 episodes.
+Each series contained 10 episodes, totalling 30 episodes.

 Spin-off series

-In addition to the main series, there was a spin-off series to accompany the main program, known as Club Reps: Uncut (series 1, 2, and 3) and Club Reps: Aftersun (series 3).
+In addition to the main series, there was a spin-off series to accompany the main programme, known as Club Reps: Uncut (series 1, 2, and 3) and Club Reps: Aftersun (series 3).

-The uncut series is an extended version of each episode that was broadcasts later on in the week on ITV2.
+The uncut series is an extended version of each episode that was broadcast later on in the week on ITV2.
 This spinoff aired for every series with an increased duration from 30 to 60 minutes.

-The Aftersun series was broadcast on ITV2 and each episode was 60 minutes in length, double that of the regular series.
-This series followed a similar format to the regular series 2, (Club Reps: The Workers) in where it focused on individual people unrelated to a Club 18-30 team.
+The Aftersun series was broadcast on ITV2 and each episode was 60 minutes in length, double that of the previous series.
+This series followed a similar format to the regular series 2, (Club Reps: The Workers) in so far as it focused on individual people unrelated to a Club 18-30 team.
 There were 6 episodes in this series.

 History

 The original series was filmed between April and October 2000.

-Former EastEnders actor Joe Swash appeared in the very first episode of the first series; he was at the Hotel Matina in Faliraki with his friends who, after a night of anti-social behaviour, were kicked out of the hotel by "Maz".
+Former EastEnders actor Joe Swash appeared in the very first episode of the first series; he was at the Hotel Matina in Faliraki with his friends who, after a night of anti-social behaviour, were kicked out of the hotel by Maz.

-The original series became an instant hit not least due to "Miss Nasty" resort manager Marie Slater known to viewers as "Maz".
+The original series became an instant hit not least due to "Miss Nasty" resort manager Marie Slater known to viewers as Maz.
 Nevertheless, she later claimed the show ruined her life.